sevketpolan/edx-platform/docs/en_us/shared/preface.rst

 Documentation for developers is available on the docs.edx.org web page.

-* The `edX Developer's Guide`_ collects information directly from edX platform python docstrings.
+* The `edX Platform Developer's Guide`_ collects information directly from edX platform python docstrings.
 The topics in this guide include guidelines for contributing to Open edX, options for extending the Open edX platform, using the edX public sandboxes, instrumenting analytics, and testing.